jmcbroom/etl/README.md

 - to: SFTP
   host: <Known SFTP host or domain name, eg crimescape>
   file: <Filename, eg /tmp/abc.csv>

+- to: Mapbox
+  name: <Name of dataset, eg BSEED All Permits>
+  table: <Postgres table or view to load the data from, eg bseed.all_permits_mapbox>
+  tileset: <Name of tileset on Mapbox, eg parcels_with_lots_of_permits>
 ```

 ## Scheduling jobs